wp-plugins/advanced-iframe/readme.txt

 This plugin includes any webpage as shortcode in an advanced iframe.

 = Shortcode for advanced iframe =
-By entering the shortcode '[advanced_iframe secuitykey=""]' you can include any webpage to any page or article.
+By entering the shortcode '[advanced_iframe securitykey=""]' you can include any webpage to any page or article.
 The following differences to a normal iframe are implemented:

 - Security code: You can only insert the shortcode with a valid security code from the administration.